Manaslu Circuit Trek - 15 Days

 You will find a warm blanket in the tea house, but a sleeping bag will help you to deal with extreme cold temperatures at high altitudes.
 So we recommend carrying a sleeping bag.

-• Are tea houses closed during the off-season?
+• Are tea houses closed during the off-season in Manaslu Circuit trail?

 Most of the tea houses are open even in the off-season.